-A Triangle transplant from Virginia, Kari Martin Hollinger comes to us with strong experience in communications, social media, graphic design, special events, board relations, and annual fund campaigns.
-She has previously served as Program Administrator for the North Carolina Arts Council and as Communications Project Manager for the North Carolina Symphony.
-While at the North Carolina Arts Council, she also served as the Accessibility Coordinator for the agency.
+A Triangle transplant from Virginia, Kari Martin Hollinger comes to Arts Together with strong experience in marketing and communications, social media, graphic design, special events and board relations.
+She previously served as Program Administrator for the North Carolina Arts Council and as Communications Project Manager for the North Carolina Symphony.
+While at the North Carolina Arts Council, Kari was also the Accessibility Coordinator for the agency.
 She is passionate about furthering accessibility to the arts as well as how the arts can transform communities, having seen firsthand how the arts enrich, connect and empower individuals of all ages.
 Kari holds a BA in Fine Art with minors in Communications and Business Administration.
 In her free time, she loves reading, walking her dog, playing board games, cooking, visiting the farmer’s market and exploring her own artistic pursuits.

 Sherri Pekks holds an Associate of Arts degree in Early Childhood Education from the University of North Florida and has more than 10 years teaching experience.
-She’s taught at preschools in both Jacksonville, Florida and Raleigh before she became a preschool faculty member at Arts Together over five years ago.
-As Lead Multi-Arts Preschool Teacher and Assistant Summer Camp Coordinator, Sherri primarily teaches drama in the preschool program and assists our Director of Preschool and Summer Programs in administrative tasks for both preschool and summer camps.
-Sherri also coordinates our popular Counselor-In-Training program and leads multiple multi-arts camps during the summer.
+She’s taught at preschools in both Jacksonville, Florida and Raleigh before she became a preschool faculty member at Arts Together over six years ago.
+As Lead Multi-Arts Preschool Teacher and Assistant Summer Camp Coordinator, Sherri primarily teaches drama in the preschool program and assists the Director of Preschool and Summer Programs in administrative tasks for both preschool and summer camps.
+She also coordinates our popular Counselor-in-Training program and leads multiple multi-arts camps during the summer.
 Sherri was very active in theater in high school and college, and now stays involved as a Teaching Artist at Raleigh Little Theatre.
 To feed her live performance hankerings, she volunteers behind the scenes at various theaters.
 Sherri resides in Raleigh with her husband, two daughters and a plethora of pets, and enjoys gardening, reading, painting and cooking in her spare time.

 Stephen Wall has extensive experience in arts administration, most notably at Arts Together and Raleigh Little Theater.
 In addition, he has served as an educational performer whose theatrical talents have been enjoyed by students of public and private school systems throughout the United States.
 Stephen holds a BA from the University of North Carolina at Chapel Hill and embodies Arts Together's process-oriented philosophy.
 He has a reputation for excellent customer service, solid bookkeeping skills and attention to detail.